turingschool/lesson_plans/ruby_04-apis_and_scalability/javascript-build-tools.markdown

 ## Install Some Command Line Tools

 Let's install some command line tools.
 We'll eventually use local versions, but it's always helpful to have them on your system.

 ```
 npm install -g webpack webpack-dev-server mocha
 ```

-This will install [Webpack][] and [Mocha][] command line tools globally—hence the `-g` flag—on your file system.
+This will install [Webpack](http://webpack.github.io/) and [Mocha](https://mochajs.org/)
+command line tools globally -- hence the `-g` flag -- on your file system.

 You'll be able to run these tools with the `webpack`, `webpack-dev-server`, and `mocha` command respectively.

 ## Creating your first Webpack project